 it. ~ Jeremiah 6:16-19

-drinks when ice-cold are great, but lukewarm coffee and lukewarm tea or
+drinks when ice-cold taste great, but lukewarm coffee or tea or

-lemonade are pretty disgusting.
+lemonade are pretty gross.
 Agree?
-This is where things get interesting: Jesus
+Here's where things get interesting...or scary: Jesus

 that I find frightening about this verse is that these people were “IN Christ.”
 (You can’t vomit